 Here is the problem with financial motivation.
 If financial motivation is used as a more than very occasional reward, people begin asking questions.
 The most important of these questions is, “If this work is worth extra incentives, why not simply tie it in with my salary?”
 This rightfully leads to a discussion of fair compensation.

-For example, is it fair to give a financial bonus to a guy who comes back from vacation, totally refreshed, and ready to generate sales, but not to somebody who has tirelessly worked with the team to ensure success?
+For example, is it fair to give a financial bonus to a guy who comes back from vacation, is totally refreshed and ready to generate sales but not to somebody who has tirelessly worked with the team to ensure success?